Pixel (973) 784-8402

 What Should I Do Right After a Fall Injury in Jackson, NJ?

+Seek medical attention immediately.
 After receiving necessary emergency medical attention, your first priority should be documenting the accident scene.
 Take photos of your injuries and the environment, noting features that caused the fall.
 You should also get the contact information of any eyewitnesses in case you need them to make a statement.
 Contact the property owner and get their insurance information.
+You may also need to follow up with the property owner’s insurance company as part of the claims process.

 Next, see a doctor about your injuries and get copies of relevant medical documentation.
 The more evidence you have concerning your injuries, the better.
-You can then speak to a personal injury attorney about filing a claim.
+You can then speak to a personal injury attorney from our law firm about filing a claim.
 They can guide you through the legal process and represent you in negotiations or litigation.

 Is the Legal Process for Injury Claims Different for Public vs. Private Property in Jackson?